 In addition to making your financial record keeping easier, using business credit cards to handle the majority of your business expenses and purchases allows you to accumulate rewards faster.

 Choose a card with rewards you can use.
-If you actually have time to travel, go with a card that offers airline miles, hotel stays, car rental discounts or free trips.
+If you actually have time to travel, go with a card that offers benefits.
+Airline miles, hotel stays, car rental discounts or free trips are common benefit options.
 If you don’t travel much (like most food truck owners), choose from one of the many other types of rewards cards, and save on office supplies or gasoline, or get cash back.

-Using business credit cards allows you to increase your productivity because it helps you save on time spent managing your financial records.
+Using business credit cards allows food truck vendors to increase productivity.
+How?
+That’s simple, because they help you save on time spent managing your financial records.